TheNamesArthur/soupsnake/README.md

 - <b><i>List is ordered by priority.</b></i>

-- [ ] Rewriting some of the more rushed aspects so that features are easier to access right off the get go.
+- [ ] Refactor the more rushed aspects of soupsnake so features are even more easier and faster to interact with.
+- [ ] Refactor CSS and HTML to properly support Safari.
 - [ ] Support for pulling models for ollama via the UI
 - [ ] A menu which allows you to change options for both the LLM and Generative AI Image model.
 Such as steps or warmth.